-If you have leftover rice in your fridge, now is the perfect time to make fried rice!
+If you have got leftover rice in your fridge, you don’t want to miss this recipe!

 This one-skillet recipe starts with the onion and garlic that are sautéed in vegan butter (or oil).
 I prefer to use vegan butter for this recipe as I find it gives the dish a richer flavor.

-When the vegetables are cooked, it’s time to add the rice.
+Once the vegetables are cooked, add the rice.
 For the best results, I recommend using leftover rice that has been chilled.
-I tried with rice cooked just before frying, and rice cooked the day before, the latter gave a better texture overall.
-The grains didn’t stick to each other as much when using rice cooked the day before compared to rice cooked the same day.
+I found the grains don’t stick to each other as much when using rice cooked the day before compared to rice cooked the same day.
 Worry not, it’s still delicious both ways!

-Next, to give the rice a subtle sourness we have tamarind juice combined with maple syrup for sweetness, soy sauce for saltiness, and minced chili for some heat.
-Don’t get scared, tamarind juice is very easy to make, simmer tamarind paste in water for a few minutes and strain.
+Next, to give the rice a subtle sourness we combine tamarind juice with maple syrup for sweetness, soy sauce for saltiness, and minced chili for some heat.
+Tamarind juice is very easy to make, soak tamarind paste in hot water for a few minutes and strain.

-This fried rice is super easy to make, full of flavor, comforting, and has that stick-to-your-ribs factor.
-It’s perfectly salty and sweet, with a subtle tart flavor thanks to the addition of tamarind juice.
+It is super easy to make, full of flavor, comforting, and has that stick-to-your-ribs factor.
+It has the perfect balance of sweet, salty, and spicy, with a subtle tart flavor.

 Let me know in the comments if you try this recipe!

-- 2 cups (400g) cooked rice (preferably cooked the day before)
+- 2 cups cooked rice (preferably cooked the day before)

-- 3 bird's eye chilis, finely minced (adjust to taste)
+- 2 bird's eye chilis finely minced (adjust to taste)

 - Heat one tablespoon of vegan butter or oil in a large non-stick skillet.
 Once hot, add the onion and garlic, and sautée for about 5 minutes.